Kiragroh/ESAPI_Beam-Namer/README.md

 Note:
 - script is optimized to work with Eclipse 15.1
-- absolute beginner should first read my beginnerGuide https://drive.google.com/drive/folders/1-aYUOIfyvAUKtBg9TgEETiz4SYPonDOO
+- absolute ESAPI-beginner should first look at my GettingStartedMaterial (collection of many helpful stuff from me or others and even includes a PDF version of some ESAPI-OnlineHelps) https://drive.google.com/drive/folders/1-aYUOIfyvAUKtBg9TgEETiz4SYPonDOO

 Good Learning Task: